zzmic/punched-card-reader/README.md

 ->  Bits: 12 * 80 = 960b

 Punched Card Reader:
-->  Read start detected with an LED indicating presence of a card ->  Notify card read start over serial
+->  Read start detected with an LED indicating the presence of a card ->  Notify card read start over serial
 ->  Starts with all LEDs off
 ->  Sampling Branch @ 1kHz: